AbinJames/Tariff/README.md

 The application is programmed to add an invoice with related prameters and rule values for each parameter.
 The list of invoices and thier corresponding properties can be viewed, edited and deleted.
-The API url is https://localhost:44355/api/Tariff
-The Front end URL is http://localhost:4200/view